Azure-Samples/ms-identity-docs-code-java/android-kotlin/README.md

 ### 2. Update code sample with app registration values

-Open the [_AndroidManifest.xml_](app/src/main/AndroidManifest.xml) file and modify the Microsoft Entra ID configuration property using the values from your [app's registration in the Microsoft Entra admin center](https://learn.microsoft.com/azure/active-directory/develop/quickstart-register-app).
+Open the [_AndroidManifest.xml_](app/src/main/AndroidManifest.xml) file and modify the Microsoft Entra configuration property using the values from your [app's registration in the Microsoft Entra admin center](https://learn.microsoft.com/azure/active-directory/develop/quickstart-register-app).

 ```yaml
 <!-- android:path is the value in the Redirect URI Signature hash on Microsoft Entra ID.-->